There are two types of surgery to repair a ruptured Achilles tendon:

 What To Expect

-After either type of surgery, you will likely wear a cast, walking boot, or similar device for 6 to 12 weeks.
+After either open or percutaneous surgery, you will likely wear a cast, walking boot, or similar device for 6 to 12 weeks.
 At first, the cast or boot is positioned to keep the foot pointed downward as the tendon heals.
 The cast or boot is then adjusted gradually to put the foot in a neutral position (not pointing up or down).
 Many health professionals recommend starting movement and weight-bearing exercises early, before the cast or boot comes off.
 Your total recovery time will probably be as long as 6 months.

 Why It Is Done